 Gravity Forms Review: The Form Plugin for Your Ever-Growing Needs

 Gravity Forms is best suited for users who need to build complex forms on a WordPress site with ease.
 The ever-growing list of features set Gravity Forms way apart from its competition.
 Let’s take a look at some amazing features offered by Gravity Forms.

-- 30+ form fields: It comes with a wide variety of form fields that help you build any type of WordPress forms with ease.
+- Tons of form fields: It comes with a wide variety of form fields that help you build any type of WordPress forms with ease.